-While your dog may not be able to tell you that he is feeling unusually chilly, he definitely can experience chills!
+While your dog may not be able to tell you that they are feeling unusually chilly, they definitely can experience chills!
 A dog may shake uncontrollably before an episode of sickness likely diarrhea or vomiting.
 Chills that won't go away may indicate that the illness is more serious, and a trip to the vet is needed.
 Smaller breeds and pups with short hair are especially prone to chills, as their temperature may drop faster than their bigger, furrier counterparts.

 Does My Dog Have a Chill?

 Is your dog fighting an infection?
-Or is he just overly excited?
+Or are they just overly excited?
 It can be hard to tell at first, but keeping an eye on these symptoms can help you make the call.

 Chills are caused by an internal reaction to something in the body.
 While mild poisoning or intolerance will lead to an isolated case of shivering, viral and bacterial infections can cause prolonged chills in a dog.

-A veterinarian will help determine the underlying reason that your dog is shaking by performing tests on the animal.
+A veterinarian will help determine the underlying reason that your dog is shaking by performing tests.
 Blood tests, urine tests and a basic physical examination will likely reveal the underlying issue at hand.

 If you're looking for more info on the signs to watch for, head over to: Fever in Dogs.